 Looking after the planet is fast becoming a massive factor for people to consider when buying real estate.
-Regardless of whether you're looking at Surfers Paradise property or a home in Western Australia, the desire for a more sustainable lifestyle for individuals across the nation has become a defining factor of the nation.
+Regardless of whether you're or a home in Western Australia, the desire for a more sustainable lifestyle for individuals across the nation has become a defining factor of the nation.
 With a number of different regions earning awards for their commitment to greener living, it could be worth looking into small things you can do around your home to reduce your own effect on the environment.

 One massive misconception about adopting a green lifestyle is that the extreme changes to your life will make you out to be some sort of hippie caricature.
 However, this couldn't be further from the truth, especially in the modern day.
 While these stereotypes exist, adopting some sustainable practices into your home doesn't mean abandoning electricity or creature comforts in favour of hemp clothing and unwashed hair.